What is natural resource consumption?

 Our economy is built around these raw materials – natural resources – like trees, gas, oil, metal ores, water and fertile land.
 Look at your smartphone.
 It likely contains cobalt from Africa, copper from Chile and aluminium from Australia.

 Over the years, our appetite for raw materials has grown – from 1970 to 2010 our natural resource consumption more than tripled.
+But overconsumption worsens climate breakdown and increases air pollution.
+It exhausts the planet's life support systems like the ones that provide us with fresh water, and leaves us short of materials critical to our health and quality of life.

 Big gap between rich and poor